coherosphere/architecture/docs.coherosphere.io/static/assets/docs/architecture_todo.md

 # To-Do List

-_Last updated: 2025-11-02_

-This document tracks the active and completed tasks toward **v1.0 release readiness** of the Coherosphere architecture.
-It reflects the verified state of `/architecture` as of November 2025 — CI stable and AI-build ready.
+Objective: Track pending design, integration, and validation tasks for the Coherosphere architecture.
+Note: This roadmap defines the remaining deliverables for the v4.x milestone, including automation, validation, and documentation readiness.
+The document functions as a living checklist guiding progress toward a stable and interoperable release.

 ---